puppetlabs/puppetlabs-sqlserver/REFERENCE.md

 Data type: `String[1,128]`

 The name of the database the role exists on when specifying `type => 'DATABASE'`.
-Defaults to 'master'
+Defaults to 'server'

-Default value: 'master'
+Default value: 'server'

 ##### `permissions`